About Spiderman SE

 Effective termite treatment consists of 4 key steps:

-When people ask how much a termite treatment costs, it really is like asking, how long is a piece of string?
-There are a lot of variables involved and a professional quote can only be provided following an on-site inspection.
-You should be concerned about any company prepared to provide a quote over the phone.
+When people ask how much a termite treatment costs, it is like asking, "How long is a piece of string"?
+Many variables are involved, and a professional quote can only be provided after an on-site inspection.
+You should be concerned about any company prepared to give a quote over the phone.

-A termite treatment normally consists of two stages:
+A termite treatment typically consists of two stages:

-The price of Part 1 will depend on the product used, size of the infestation and the species present.
-But it is Part 2 of the treatment which is the biggest cost component of a termite job.
+The price of Stage 1 will depend on the product used, the size of the infestation and the species present.
+But it is Stage 2 of the treatment which is the biggest cost component of a termite job.
 Here are some factors that come into play:

 - Construction type – Is the home on a concrete slab or does it have a sub-floor?
 Homes with a sub-floor have a larger area to treat.